robren/ansible/README.md

 - Make sure you've got an local ssh public key file e.g ~/.ssh/id_rsa.pub

+Then run "ansible-playbook new-user.yml"

 # Role Based Droplet Configuration
+For the ansible roles based playbook to create a new-user in an existing droplet run the new-user-roles playbook.
+    > ansible-playbook new-user-roles.yml

 # Droplet Programmatic Creation and Destruction
+To create a droplet programatically I've created an additional playbook new-do-droplet.yml

 ## Droplet Creation
 Here we pass in via the CLI, the values of the droplets dictionary.
-This being a local varaible containing the names of all of the droplets we wish to create.
+This being a local variable containing the names of all of the droplets we wish to create.
 This overrides any variables we have in the playbook

 This uses localhost to communicate with digital-ocean.
 It does require the use of a TOKEN, this is passed into playbook via an environment variable

-- From the DO web interface you can obtain your secret TOKEN.
+- From the Digital Ocean web interface you can obtain your secret TOKEN.
 Stick this in a shell script and export it.
 Or given that it needs to be in the dynamic inventory script new_do_droplet.in then stick in in there and run
   >